-- 1. In the Colour view, select one or more colours to copy. - In the Colour view, click the Edit Palette Mode 層 button to edit the colour list.
+- 1. In the Colour view, select one or more colours to copy. - In the Colour view, click the Edit Palette Mode Palette button to edit the colour list.

-- 2. In the Colour View menu, select Colours > Copy or press Ctrl + C (Windows/Linux) or \mathbb{H} + C (macOS). - 3.
-In the Palette list, select the palette in which you want to paste the colours.
+2. In the Colour View menu, select Colours > Copy or press Ctrl + C (Windows/Linux) or \mathbb{H} + C (macOS).

+3. In the Palette list, select the palette in which you want to paste the colours.

-- - To paste the colour values of the copied swatch over an existing colour swatch, select Colours > Paste Colour Values.
+- From the Colour View menu, select Colours > Paste as New Colours or press Ctrl + V (Windows/Linux) or ♯ + V (macOS). - To paste the colour values of the copied swatch over an existing colour swatch, select Colours > Paste Colour Values.